brianterry/mcp-ccpi/README.md

 - `GET /templates/{type_name}`: Get a template for a resource type

+### Rules

+- `GET /rules`: List available rules
+- `GET /rules/{rule_name}`: Get the content of a rule
+- `POST /rules`: Create or update a rule
+- `DELETE /rules/{rule_name}`: Delete a rule
+- `POST /rules/generate-examples`: Generate example rules

+### Validation

+- `POST /validate`: Validate a resource configuration against policy rules

 ## AWS CloudControl API

 The MCP server uses the AWS CloudControl API to manage AWS resources.
 The CloudControl API provides a unified API for creating, reading, updating, and deleting resources across AWS services.

 For more information, see the [AWS CloudControl API documentation](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html).

+## AWS CloudFormation Guard

+The MCP server uses AWS CloudFormation Guard to validate resource configurations against policy rules.
+CloudFormation Guard is a policy-as-code evaluation tool that allows you to define and enforce policies for AWS resources.

+For more information, see the [AWS CloudFormation Guard documentation](https://github.com/aws-cloudformation/cloudformation-guard).

 ## License